+352 2456-1

 Must-see

-• Admire the incredible variety of flowers and exotic plants at the Madeira Botanical Garden, which stretches over 35,000 square metres and has a view over the ocean!
+• Admire the incredible variety of flowers and exotic plants at the Madeira Botanical Garden, which stretches over 35,000m2 and has a view over the ocean!

 • Before landing on the island, you might have spotted the Ponta de São Lourenço at its eastern end.
 It is clearly visible from the sky and contrasts with the rest of the island as it is devoid of vegetation.
 However, it actually has diverse wildlife and beautiful landscapes.